In this paper, I develop a methodological challenge for ethical

 shouldn’t we?
 I don’t think so.
 It actually does matter when we

-take into account the external perspective because, as long as we don’t,
+take into account the external perspective because as long as we

-we cannot assign plausibility points to our metaphysics.
+haven’t, we cannot assign plausibility points to our

-Without taking into account the external evidence, we simply cannot
+metaphysics.
+Without taking into account the external evidence, we

-explanation is.
-But this is a complicated thought, so let me elaborate a
+metaphysical explanation is.
+But this is a complicated thought, so let

 As we just saw, Enoch is quite confident that, despite his less than